jimmyjamesarnold/annoPipeline/README.txt

     #!/usr/bin/env python

-    import annoPipeline.queryRes as queryGenes
-    import annoPipeline.getAnno as getAnno
-    import annoPipeline.mergeWrite as mergeWrite
+    from annoPipeline import *

     geneList = ['CDK2', 'FGFR1', 'SLC6A4']
-    queryRes = queryGene(geneList)
+    queryRes = queryGenes(geneList)

-    # will return df with genes and up to 5 generifs from mygene.info
+    # returns pandas df with genes and up to 5 generifs from mygene.info
-    pubc = getAnno(queryRes)
+    # default for saveExcel is False, if you want to write output to Excel must state True

-    # will return collated pubc merged with queryResult, writes Excel file with geneList input separated by '_'.
+    # if True, saves Excel file with geneList symbols separated by '_'.
-    df = mergeWrite(queryRes, pubc)
+    df = getAnno(queryRes, saveExcel=True) # saveExcel defaults False

 Task 3: